 communities of practice create lifelong learning.

-The program recognises that like other learners, people with intellectual disabilities have distinct characteristics, behaviours and needs.
+The program recognises that like all learners, people with intellectual disabilities have distinct characteristics, behaviours and needs.
 Similarly they are as diverse as other groups of learners in terms of their interests, previous learning experiences and aspirations.

 When Latch-On students and teachers work together to develop new understandings of and about language, literacy and texts, they can be said to be developing a community—a community with literacy links to other social endeavours which assist in the development of lifelong learners.
 It is important to note that Latch-On is not an intervention program but the continuation of literacy instruction into young adulthood.